 According to PayScale.com, an average salary of a bitcoin developer in the US is $103,319 per annum and the demand for an experienced bitcoin developer is growing exponentially.
 To glean more valuable insights into the Bitcoin developer salary, let’s perform some calculations.

-Honestly speaking, spending out time and money in learning blockchain-driven bitcoin ecosystem means we’re leapfrogging into the future of technology and securing our future job of six-figure monthly income.
+Honestly speaking, spending time and money in learning blockchain-driven bitcoin ecosystem means we’re leapfrogging into the future of technology and securing our future job of a five-figure monthly income.

 The real salary of an Bitcoin Developer

 According to the data compiled by ZipRecruiter, a well-known recruitment firm, the annual salary of an experienced and skilled Bitcoin or Ethereum developer can be as high as $172,000 and as low as $23,500.
 A wide majority of Bitcoin developers are earning within the range of $82,000 and $141,000.
 Besides, some exceptionally skillful developers are making $156,000 annually across the United States.

 That being said, an average salary of a bitcoin developer depends on a myriad of factors such as a specific skill set, location, and years of experience.

 By having a glance at the job postings data of ZipRecruiter or Blockchain4talent, Bitcoin developer jobs are available almost everywhere.
 In your area, a ethereum or bitcoin developer is likely to earn $103,319 annually.
 With the onslaught of the Covid-19 pandemic, we’ve observed a dramatic rise in bitcoin-driven transactions.
 Apart from that, PwC estimates bitcoin and other blockchain-based cryptocurrency is poised to disrupt multi-billion dollar accountancy and finance industry.
 Keeping this development in mind, we can expect that corporates are likely to pay more salary to the bitcoin developers.